Appealing an EHC plan decision

-To start the formal appeals process, you will need to speak to a mediation advisor.
-If you do not have details about a mediation service with the EHC plan or decision letter, contact your local authority (GOV.UK).
+To start the formal process, you will need to speak to a mediation adviser.
+If you do not have details about a mediation service with the EHC plan or decision letter, contact your local authority.

 To continue with your appeal, you’ll need to get a certificate that will either say:

 you’ve taken part in mediation with your local authority but cannot find a compromise you know your right to mediation but do not wish to take part in this

 After you start a formal appeal, you can still reach an agreement with the local authority through more mediation before your hearing.

 Mediation (IPSEA) Before you appeal (GOV.UK) SEND tribunal

 If you disagree with the local authority’s decision about: